Division of Biology and Medicine

 Providence, RI

-The 2023 Samuel M. Nabrit Conference for Early Career Scholars (June 8-9) will showcase the research achievements of outstanding molecular life scientists from historically underrepresented groups.
+The 2025 Dr. Samuel M. Nabrit Conference for Early Career Scholars (June 5-6) will showcase the research achievements of outstanding molecular life scientists from historically underrepresented groups.
 The conference is free and in person, hosted by the Molecular Biology, Cell Biology and Biochemistry Department at Brown University.

 Conference Keynote Speakers